 After selecting a dataset, click CREATE MAP.

 The selected dataset appears as the first map layer in Builder.
-The LAYERS pane appears by default, displaying the basemap and map layer that are the backbone for rendering your visualization.
+The LAYERS list appears by default, displaying the basemap and map layer that are the backbone for rendering your visualization.
 You can add additional layers, or click on the map layer to apply styling and analysis features.

 Once you visualize and publish a map, you can get a link to share the map or embed it to a website or blog.
 For details, see Publishing and Sharing Maps.